steva-atomia/AtomiaStore/README.md

 AtomiaStore is a web application and framework for ordering products and services via the Atomia platform.
 It can be used as a stand-alone web shop (the default), or parts of Atomia Store can be used to implement an embedded store in other applications.

+AtomiaStore is an ASP.NET MVC 5 application and some familiarity with Visual Studio and [Razor views](http://www.asp.net/mvc/overview/views) is assumed for most customization tasks.
+Most views also contain JavaScript in form of [knockout.js](http://www.knockoutjs.com).

 AtomiaStore is **currently in beta.**

 Getting Started With a Custom Theme